- Who We Are

 Rights and benefits

-- This fall, you should have received a welcome enrollment kit from the Teachers' Retirement System in the mail.
+- This fall, you should receive a welcome enrollment kit from the Teachers' Retirement System in the mail.
 You must complete the enrollment form and a Designation of Beneficiary form and return them to TRS.
 You must include proof of your date of birth when you file the above forms.
 Call TRS at 888-8NYC-TRS or your UFT borough office if you don't receive this kit by early November.

 - Looking to change your health plan?
 The DOE’s annual Open Enrollment Transfer Period runs from mid-October through mid-November.
 To enroll in a new health plan, log on to your Employee Self-Service account.